 4. System is important during a severe accident

 For example, the normal residual heat removal, component cooling water, and service water systems have very low risk importance at power but higher risk importance during shutdown.
-Westinghouse, using a simplified shutdown PRA model, provided information that supported placing these systems into the low risk importance column.
+Westinghouse Electric Company (Westinghouse), using a simplified shutdown PRA model, provided information that supported placing these systems into the low risk importance column.

 Structures were assigned to risk importance columns based on the review of the equipment contained within them and the judgment that the risk importances should be comparable.
 Reactor coolant system piping and components were assigned to the high risk importance column due to the role they play in maintaining the pressure boundary and preventing coolant system leakage.